wroughtec/movie-search/README.md

 Search for movies in react from the [MovieDb](https://www.themoviedb.org/)

 ## Requirements
 For development, you will only need Node.js installed on your environement.
+Only visually tested on latest version of Chrome and Firefox

 ### Yarn
 Recommended to use [Yarn](https://yarnpkg.com/en/docs/install#mac-stable) rather than npm as all instructions will be written with yarn.